RAMP: Raise, Activate, Mobilize, and Potentiate

 So a summary of RAMP Exercise examples could be the following:

-When running, you can start off with a gentle jog at ‘R” then when a few squats and lunges for the ‘A’ then some hamstring stretches as well as Glute stretches for ‘M’ and finally ‘P” can be simple sprints.
+When running, you can start off with a gentle jog at 'R,' then a few squats and lunges for the 'A,' then some hamstring stretches as well as Glute stretches for ‘M,’ and finally ‘P' can be simple sprints.

-Not only is including RAMP into your workout, but spending 5-10 minutes after your workout to cool down is just as important.
-You will reduce injury and shouldn't feel as stiff after your workout.
+Not only is including RAMP in your workout helpful, but spending 5-10 minutes after your workout to cool down is just as important.
+You will reduce injury and shouldn't feel as stiff after you're finished.
 I hope that's helped inspire you to not only warm up but to work out too and get your body moving.
 If you have any more RAMP exercises that work well for you, then please get in touch, we’d love to hear from you.